Managing, protecting and enhancing the water resources in the Nine Mile Creek watershed now, and for future generations.

 Planning for the future

 The District’s Fifth Generation Water Management Plan, guides the actions and priorities of the District for the next 10 years.
 Learn more about the goals and priorities of the District by reading the plan.

 The Watershed District

 The Nine Mile Creek Watershed District has a five member Board of Managers appointed by the Hennepin County Board of Commissioners to three year terms.
 Board meetings are held the third Wednesday of the month at 7 PM at the District office, unless noted otherwise on the Upcoming Events Calendar.
-The District also has four full-time staff members that work to fulfill the mission of the District and the goals found in the Water Management Plan.
+The District also has several full-time staff members that work to fulfill the mission of the District and the goals found in the Water Management Plan.